jimasp/behave-vsc/README.md

 ### How debug works:

 - It dynamically builds a debug launch config and runs that.
-(This enables the `ms-python.python` extension to do the heavy lifting of setting up the debug port etc.)
+(This enables the `ms-python.python` extension to do the work of debugging.)
 - The extension then parses the junit file output and updates the test result.
 - Error output is shown in the debug console window and/or Behave VSC window depending on the nature of the error.
 - To reduce noise when debugging, the behave command and behave std output is not shown when in debug.
 Run the test instead if you want this output.
-- Whether debug steps into external code is controlled by you via the extension setting `behave-vsc.justMyCode` (i.e. your `settings.json` not your `launch.json`).
+- Whether debug steps into external code is controlled by you via the extension setting `behave-vsc.justMyCode` (i.e. in your `settings.json` not your `launch.json`).

 ---